finos/common-domain-model/docs/product-model.md

 been represented down to the full level of detail in the taxonomy.
 This is shown in the example above, where the `ZeroCoupon` qualifying suffix is part of the function name.
 Credit Default products are qualified, but not down to the full level of detail.
-The ISDA Product Taxonomy v2.0 references the FpML *transaction type* field instead of just the product features, whose possible values are not publicly available and hence not positioned as a CDM enumeration.
+The FINOS Product Taxonomy v2.0 references the FpML *transaction type* field instead of just the product features, whose possible values are not publicly available and hence not positioned as a CDM enumeration.